7 Camping Essentials You Must Have

 For backpacking, the type of bag you need depends completely on what you plan on doing (day packs, overnight, and long haul).

 Flashlights and Lanterns

 It gets dark in the woods (surprise), so you want something to help you see at night.
-A sturdy, reliable flashlight will work here, such as this $9 LE LED Flashlight.
+A sturdy, reliable flashlight will work here.
 A lantern for around the campsite and inside your tent is also super useful for making your way around.
-The Crua LED light for $9 is perfect for inside your tent or hammock.
+The Crua LED light or the LED Rope Light are perfect for inside your tent or hammock.